m2web/gitinternals/reorder-commits.md

 ![git rebase -i](reorder-commits/git-rebase-i.png)

-Here, we will change the order of the commits.
+Here, we will change the order of the commits with our editor.
 We will move M3 above M2.
 We will also change the commit message of M3:

 ![git rebase -i](reorder-commits/rebase-i-M2-M3-reordered.png)